Table of Contents

 4. Florida Gun Bill of Sale

-Florida law does not require bills of sales or other documentation for private gun purchases.
+Florida law does not require a firearm bill of sale or any other documentation for private gun purchases.
 However, for guns bought through a licensed firearms leader, buyers must complete a form and receive approval for the purchase/transfer from the state’s Department of Law Enforcement.

 Though a bill of sale isn’t required, creating one protects sellers in the event the gun was stolen or used in a crime after ownership was transferred.
 A firearm bill of sale should contain: